Non-linear realizations and invariant action principles in higher gauge theory: Non-linear realizations and FDAs

-Notice that we do not include terms proportional to structure constants of the type $C_{A}^{i}$, which are allowed only for $p=2$.
+Notice that structure constants of the type $C_{A}^{i}$ are not included, although they are in general allowed for $p=2$.
 Algebras that share this feature are called minimal.
 Moreover, we have renamed the indices as $A\left( 1\right) \equiv A$ and $A\left( p\right) \equiv i$.
 The Jacobi identities are reduced to three independent conditions for the FDA1 structure constants.
 The first one is the standard Jacobi identity of a Lie algebra for $C_{BC} ^{A}$.
 This shows that FDA1 has the a Lie subalgebra, defined by eq. (\ref{mu}).
-The second Jacobi identity is the statement that the structure constants $C_{Aj}^{i}$ form a representation of the Lie subalgebra.
-The third Jacobi identity is equivalent to the requirement of the last term in the l.h.s of eq. (\ref{B}) to be closed under the covariant derivative defined with the mentioned representation, i.e., to be a $\left( p+1\right) $-cocycle of the Lie subalgebra.
+The second Jacobi identity is the statement that the structure constants $C_{Aj}^{i}$ form a representation of that Lie subalgebra.
+The third Jacobi identity is equivalent to the requirement of the last term in the l.h.s of eq. (\ref{B}) to be closed under the covariant derivative defined with the mentioned representation, i.e., to be a $\left( p+1\right) $-cocycle of the Lie subalgebra \cite{Castellani:2013mka}.
 These identities allows to write eq. (\ref{B}) as

 where the $\left( p+1\right) $-form